smithy-lang/smithy-python/designs/retries.md

-`RetryStrategy` implementations MUST raise a `RetryError` if they receive an exception where `is_retry_safe` is `False` and SHOULD raise a `RetryError` if it is `None`. `RetryStrategy` implementations SHOULD use a delay that is at least as long as `retry_after` but MAY choose to wait longer.
+`RetryStrategy` implementations MUST raise a `RetryError` if they receive an exception where `is_retry_safe` is `False` and SHOULD raise a `RetryError` if it is `None`. `RetryStrategy` implementations SHOULD take `retry_after` into account when computing the delay, but MAY adjust it (for example, by clamping it to an upper bound).

 ### Backoff Strategy